 It had been nearly a year since Edmund had last been home.
 He hadn’t stayed more than a couple of weeks before taking up the post in Turkey.
-The only time he had stayed any length of time had been during a two month break, which coincided with the school holidays.
+The only time he had stayed for any length had been during a two-month break, which coincided with the school holidays.
 That had been nearly two years before.
 Edmund had fond memories of watching the two younger boys, Mathew and Sam, running around and playing in the gardens.
-It had been a pleasant summer; hot – at least by British standards.
+It had been a pleasant summer, hot – at least by British standards.

 That’s a crude statement, but Edmund knew exactly what kind of person he was.
 He didn’t see himself as a monster, but neither could he call himself normal.
 More than twenty years ago he had taken the step of going to see a psychiatrist, and had spent several months in therapy.

 It didn’t change him at all.
-In fact it simply propulsed him to take up working abroad at the ‘hard end‘ as it was called.
+In fact, it simply propelled him to take up working abroad at the ‘hard end’ as it was called.
 That was when he left England, more or less for good.
 He knew his behaviour would sooner or later get him into serious trouble if he had stayed.